Kimberly-Clark: Kleenex

 Kleenex is a brand name of facial tissue paper.
 Many versions have been made, including "with lotion, our softest ever!" and "regular".
 In the 1970s, color psychologist Dr. Cody Sweet represented newly styled Kleenex boxes as a national media spokesperson.

 Scott

 Scott is a brand name of paper napkins, paper towels and bath tissue/wipes.

 Viva

 Viva is a brand name of heavy-duty paper towels.

 Mexican consumer product lines

-The Mexican market has most of the American products, as well as these products: